County Stats (19/20 season)

 He became the fourth overseas signing to play for both Roses rivals, three of them having ‘completed the set’ in 2019.
 Australians Simon Katich, Glenn Maxwell and Jake Lehmann are the others.

 He had previously played league cricket in both Sussex and Lancashire as an emerging player.

 Maharaj plays his domestic cricket in South Africa for the Dolphins franchise and debuted for the Proteas in a Test against Australia in Perth in November 2016.

-Maharaj has played four one-day internationals in 2017 and 2018, but he is not part of South Africa’s current ICC World Cup squad, hence his availability to replace loan signing Dom Bess in White Rose colours.
+Maharaj has played four one-day internationals in 2017 and 2018, but he is currently out of that reckoning.

-In first-class cricket, he has taken 22 hauls of five wickets or more, including 10 wickets or more in a match on four occasions.
+In first-class cricket, he has taken 27 hauls of five wickets or more, including 10 wickets or more in a match on six occasions.

 For Yorkshire in 2019, Maharaj claimed 10 wickets in the match on both occasions against Somerset, including an innings best of 7-52 in the home win at Headingley in July.
 He then claimed five in each innings in a defeat at Taunton in September.

 In three career Championship matches against Somerset for both Yorkshire and Lancashire, he has taken a staggering 31 wickets.

 It is just a shame they are one of Yorkshire’s two opponents to begin 2020, although champions Essex are at Chelmsford, a venue notorious for suiting spinners.
 That is another reason why he is returning to White Rose colours only briefly.

 Prior to rejoining the club, he played in the winter Test series at home against England either side of Christmas, claiming 10 wickets in three appearances, including five wickets in the first innings of a defeat at Port Elizabeth.
 Later in the same match, he smashed an entertaining 71 down the order to delay England’s pursuit of victory.